Stroke affects about 1 in 4 people worldwide. It can happen to anyone. The good news is, 80% of first strokes may be prevented. You have the power!

 World Stroke Day is October 29th.
 But you can start now with small steps to improve your brain function and prevent stroke.

 To prevent stroke, it's vital to understand your risk factors.
 Some risk factors — such as age, race, gender and family history — are outside of your control.
 But you can control other risk factors.
-Learn the risk factors for stroke and make lifestyle changes to prevent a first stroke.

 The number 1 controllable risk factor for stroke is high blood pressure.
 Nearly half of American adults have high blood pressure, or hypertension.
 Work with your doctor to keep your blood pressure in a healthy range (under 120/80).